 Making Marriage Simple by Harville Hendrix and Helen LaKelly Hunt

 Making Marriage Simple is a book intended specifically for married couples, but can actually be a great resource for any serious couple, married or not.
 The authors are both Ph.D.’s, who specialize in marriage counseling and are a married couple themselves.
 In their book, they distill the ten essential truths central to every happy marriage.
-Each essential truth is elaborated upon in a chapter, with straight-forward and practical advice.
+Each essential truth is elaborated upon in a chapter, with straightforward and practical advice.
 The couple writes not only from their experience as professional marriage counselors, but also from personal experience as a couple that was on the brink of divorce.
 This book marries professional advice with personal experience in a relatable and practical way.
 Definitely worth checking out if you are looking for general tips to improve your partnership.

 The Seven Principles for Making Marriage Work by John Gottman

 Ever heard of the Gottman Method?
 The Gottman Method is a methodology for marriage counseling pioneered by Dr. John Gottman, who used clinical, scientific research to create an evidence-based therapy method.
-His book, “The Seven Principles for Making Marriage Work” not only explains his findings and the basis of his methodology, but it also includes questionnaires and exercises to work through as a couple.
+His book, “The Seven Principles for Making Marriage Work,” not only explains his findings and the basis of his methodology, but it also includes questionnaires and exercises to work through as a couple.
 This book is a great resource to use if you and your partner are considering marriage counseling, but do not have the time or money to pursue formal counseling.
 This book breaks down the tried and true Gottman methodology and provides interactive ways to improve your marriage in a manner similar to in-person counseling.

 Married…But Lonely: Stop Merely Existing, Start Living Intimately by David Clarke

 A common problem for a lot of long-term relationships, not just marriages, is the loss of intimacy over time.
-This can be due to a variety of different things, the end of the honeymoon stage, feeling too comfortable in the relationship or a lack of time and energy to commit to intimacy, among other things.
+This can be due to a variety of different things, such as the end of the honeymoon stage, feeling too comfortable in the relationship or a lack of time and energy to commit to intimacy, among other things.
 Regardless of the reason for the lack of intimacy, there are actionable ways to increase intimacy in your relationships.
 Clarke is a christian psychologist aimed at tackling this problem.
 Clarke’s roots a lot of his methodology in the bible and in the christian religion.
 Clarke’s book is primarily geared towards heterosexual couples, written to the wife with ‘seven steps to a new husband’.
 Clarke explains how to reintroduce intimacy, both emotional and physical back into your marriage.
 While this book is written with wives in mind, the advice can be applied to husbands and same-sex couples experiencing problems with intimacy.

 Crucial Conversations: Tools for Talking When the Stakes Are High by Kerry Patterson, Joseph Grenny, Ron McMillan, Al Switzler